Tian Hongzheng: As military governor of Chengde Circuit

 Meanwhile, Tian Hongzheng was also drawing resentment from the soldiers for another reason.
-He was known for treating his family well — so much so that his relatives at Chang'an and Luoyang were becoming extremely wasteful.
+He was known for treating his family well—so much so that his relatives at Chang'an and Luoyang were becoming extremely wasteful.
 As a result, while at Weibo and later at Chengde, he extracted much revenue from the people and sent them to Chang'an and Luoyang for his family to use.
 As a result, the soldiers of both circuits resented him for this.
 Further, at that time, Emperor Muzong had issued an edict that a large cash reward be given to the Chengde soldiers for their submission, but the directorate of finance did not deliver the reward quickly, and the Chengde soldiers became even more resentful.
-The officer Wang Tingcou, originally of Huigu extraction but whose great-grandfather had been adopted by Wang Chengzong's grandfather Wang Wujun, planned a mutiny, and often found ways to foster the soldiers' resentment toward Tian.
+The officer Wang Tingcou, originally of Uyghur extraction but whose great-grandfather had been adopted by Wang Chengzong's grandfather Wang Wujun, planned a mutiny, and often found ways to foster the soldiers' resentment toward Tian.
 He decided to act as soon as the Weibo soldiers left Chengde.

-On the night of August 29, 821, Wang Tingcou gathered his soldiers outside headquarters and charged into the headquarters, slaughtering Tian, his staff, and their families — over 300 people.
+On the night of August 29, 821, Wang Tingcou gathered his soldiers outside headquarters and charged into the headquarters, slaughtering Tian, his staff, and their families—over 300 people.
 Subsequently, after an unsuccessful campaign against Wang, Emperor Muzong was forced to commission Wang as the new military governor.
 He gave Tian Hongzheng the posthumous name of Zhongmin (meaning, "faithful and suffering") and ordered Wang to return Tian's body.
 However, Wang claimed that Tian's body could not be located by that point.